jackmayhew/forage/README.md

 1. gets track info from spotify
 2. finds similar tracks on last.fm
-3. downloads from youtube as mp3
+3. downloads from youtube as mp3 (concurrent downloads via a worker pool)
 4. adds metadata and album art from spotify

 files are named `Artist - Track.mp3` and automatically skips download if already downloaded